-35 Super Foods That Fight Cancer
+35 Foods That Can Lower Your Risk of Cancer

 Quite startling, one out of every three Americans will be diagnosed with cancer at some point in their lives.
 Getting diagnosed with cancer can turn worlds upside down and be physically and mentally demanding.

 Though the exact and precise causes of various cancer forms are still yet to be confirmed, poor lifestyle choices are some of the greatest instigators.
 But with the emphasis of using food as medicine, researchers are better understanding and linking food groups and nutrients to particular cancer variations, including cancers of the lung, gastrointestinal tract, liver, sex organs, pancreas, bladder and kidneys.

 Cancer Fighting Food

 Although smoking cessation holds the greatest value in reducing lung cancer risk, dietary factors can may defend against it.
 Large research has highlighted beta-carotene offers the most protection against lung cancer, primarily found within dark yellow-orange and dark green produce.
 Fruits and veggies rich in vitamins C and E may also protect against lung cancer.
 Beneficial food sources of the identified micronutrients include:

 5. Winter Squash

 Cancer can develop anywhere along the gastrointestinal (GI) tract, though colon cancer is the most common and cancers of the upper tract follow close behind.
 Large evidence has linked diet with these forms of cancers, including diets high in saturated fats, alcohol and pickled, salted, and smoked foods with low intakes of fiber and antioxidants from whole grains and fresh produce (including cruciferous veggies).
 Fiber has been suggested to coat the tract's lining while vitamins A and C and selenium are also touted to protect the digestive tract from cancer, food sources including: